moddon/vaadin2016/README.md

 # OptionGroupS Add-on for Vaadin 7

 OptionGroupS is a UI component add-on for Vaadin 7.
-Inspired by the Vaadin OptionGroup componenet vaadin-onoffswitch-addon at https://github.com/basakpie/vaadin-onoffswitch-addon by basakpie. this add on was developed as a university project at Turku University
+Inspired by the Vaadin OptionGroup componenet and vaadin-onoffswitch-addon at https://github.com/basakpie/vaadin-onoffswitch-addon by basakpie.
+This add on was developed as a university project at Turku University and it allows you to have the Option Group UI element with the on-off switches instead of radio buttons or checkboxes.

 ## Online demo

-Try the add-on demo at <https://optionsgroup-switch.herokuapp.com/>
+Try this UI component add-on demo at <https://optionsgroup-switch.herokuapp.com/>

 ## Download release